alexhokl/notes/team_management.md

   * we are all busy and sometimes things just don’t get done without a deadline and a person asking for them

+### Recruitment

+- the decision should not be based on intuition as even experienced interviewer could get it wrong; thus, a more objective methods should be used